Fixed vs Variable Yield for Treasury: Locking a Rate Has Its Own Risk (2026)

 Variable is not the safe default either:

-- rate compression: a lending or savings rate floats (utilization/governance) and can fall sharply — return not plannable;
+- rate compression: a lending or savings rate floats with utilization or governance and can fall sharply, so the return is not plannable;

-Variable suits a treasury that values optionality and tolerates an unknown rate; fixed suits one needing return certainty over a known horizon and able to commit the duration.
+Variable suits a treasury that values optionality and can tolerate an unknown rate; fixed suits one needing return certainty over a known horizon and able to commit the duration.

 The actual decision